Kushagra-Goel/Project4-Scan-Matching/README.md

 | Dragon        | 83682             | 134.5      |          7.1 s     |
 | Buddha        | 156112            | 80.2       |          3.58 s    |

 Bizarrely the time taken for KD-Tree is very high even though the frame rates are almost triple that of naive GPU.
 The speedup visible too.
-Not sure why this is happening
+Not sure why this is happening.
+But according to our expectation, KD-Tree holds up really well when the number of points increase a lot.